Pesto is a classic condiment that everyone loves. This recipe is both delicious and vegan – so if you’re a fan of pesto, check it out!

 Nutritional yeast is a deactivated yeast used in vegetarian and vegan cooking as a flavor enhancer, often combined with other ingredients to mimic the cheese flavor.

-If you want to keep it for longer, then freeze it.
-Pesto freezes well for up to 6 months.
+Freezer: Pesto freezes well for up to 6 months.
 Put it in a small jar or in ice cube trays to have smaller portions at hand.

-Vegan Basil Pesto
+Vegan Pesto

 Equipment

-- Food processor or blender
+- Food processor or blender – we recommend a small one

 Ingredients

-- 1 small garlic clove
+- 1 clove of garlic

-- ⅓ cup almonds
+- ⅓ cup of walnuts

-- 2 tablespoons pine nuts
+- 2 tablespoons of pine nuts

-- 3 tablespoons nutritional yeast
+- 4 tablespoons of nutritional yeast

-- ½ teaspoon salt
+- ½ teaspoon of salt

-- 2 packed cups basil leaves
+- 2 packed cups of basil leaves

-- ¼ cup cold water
+- ¼ cup of cold water

-- ¼ cup extra virgin olive oil
+- ¼ cup of extra virgin olive oil

 Instructions